katanaml/katana-skipper/workflow/README.md

+> Workflow is just a key-value microservice which will use api/workflow.json .
+> values are rmq queue names and keys are service-ids ( service-ids are i.e task_name_{sync|async} )

 # Katana ML Skipper Workflow

 Returns queue name, based on task ID.
 This allows to route event to the correct queue, without hardcoding logic in the Web API.